ISCB-Academy/bioinfo-targets/CONTRIBUTING.md

  ```

-9. Submit a Pull Request against the `master` branch and wait for the code to be reviewed and merged.
+9. Submit a Pull Request against the `main` branch and wait for the code to be reviewed and merged.

 If you're not used to this workflow with git, you can start with some [basic docs from GitHub](https://help.github.com/articles/fork-a-repo/).